PostHog/posthog.com/contents/blog/introducing-housewatch.md

 ### Operations

 Last but not least is our operations tool.
-This enables you to run and monitor long-running operations like migrations or SQL commands.
+This is inspired by our [async migrations tool](/handbook/engineering/databases/async-migrations), which we've used in production for over a year.
+It enables you to run and monitor long-running operations like migrations or SQL commands.
 You can monitor their status, pause or stop them, and retry them if they fail.
 Failures come with automatic rollbacks as well.

 ![Operations](../images/blog/introducing-housewatch/operations.png)